Writing an Argumentative Essay: How to Convince Your Readers Wittily

 The conclusion only gives you room to rest.
 However, polishing your persuasive or argumentative essay helps you improve its grade.

 After writing your argumentative essay, it is good to take a break.
-When you return, your focus should be on ensuring it is coherent, cogent, correct, and grammatically sound.
-Also, ensure the punctuation marks are used as per the rules of academic writing.
-For instance, use the oxford comma before “but,” “and,” and “or.”
+When you return, you should ensure it is coherent, cogent, correct, and grammatically sound.
+Also, ensure the punctuation marks are used per the rules of academic writing.
+For instance, use the Oxford comma before 'but,' 'and,' and 'or.'

-If you are working on a polemic topic that is controversial, strive to connect with your readers.
-In case you are not sure if you have nailed it, seek a second opinion.
+If you are working on a controversial polemic topic, strive to connect with your readers.
+If you are unsure if you have nailed it, seek a second opinion.
 Having someone proofread and edit your essays makes them more objective.
 This should be standard in all your assignments.

 Here are some steps to polish your essay: